Lot4Fun/face_detection/README.md

 # __Face Segmentation__

 ## Description
-Detect the face areas and visualize the areas as heatmap.
+Detect faces and visualize the results as heatmap.

 ## Demo
 These images are the latest results.
-Not successfully detected if there are many or small faces.
+Not successfully detected if there are mutiple or small faces.

 ### 1st results
 ![Sample1](https://github.com/pystokes/face_segmentation/blob/master/docs/1st/hamabe_minami_1.jpg)